November 6, 2020

 How to get started

 If you are interested in purchasing Garuda Mala resistance bands, you can find them in our online shop.
-They are used in our classes, including Barre, Apparatus and Matwork classes.
+They are used in our LIVE online classes, including Barre, Apparatus and Matwork classes.
 We have 2 resistant tensions, light and medium.

 If you are a fitness professional looking to add a new technique to your repertoire, we offer training options in our Garuda Academy throughout the year.
 Visit our academy page to keep an eye out on up and coming workshops.